efueger/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Customise_CMS_Menu.md

 ## Adding an administration panel

-Every time you add a new extension of the [api:LeftAndMain] class to the CMS, SilverStripe will automatically create a new [api:CMSMenuItem] for it
+Every time you add a new extension of the [api:SilverStripe\Admin\LeftAndMain] class to the CMS, SilverStripe will automatically create a new [api:CMSMenuItem] for it

-The most popular extension of LeftAndMain is a [api:ModelAdmin] class, so for a more detailed introduction to creating new `ModelAdmin` interfaces, read the [ModelAdmin reference](../modeladmin).
+The most popular extension of LeftAndMain is a [api:SilverStripe\Admin\ModelAdmin] class, so for a more detailed introduction to creating new `ModelAdmin` interfaces, read the [ModelAdmin reference](../modeladmin).